lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Padding management

-SCHC header either for compression, fragmentation or acknowledgment do not preserve byte alignment.
-Since most of the LPWAN network payload is expressed in a number of byte; the receiver must be able to eliminate the padding bits.
+SCHC header, either for compression, fragmentation or acknowledgment does not preserve byte alignment.
+Since most of the LPWAN network technologies payload is expressed in an integer number of bytes; the receiver must be able to eliminate the padding bits.

 Padding bit elimination for compressed or fragmented frames.
 The header size is given by the rule and is not aligned on a byte boundary.
 The data size is variable, but always a multiple of 8 bits.
 In that case, the padding MUST never exceed 7 bits.

-For fragmentation acknowledgement, the header size and the bitmap size is given by the rule.
+For fragmentation acknowledgement, the header size and the bitmap size are given by the corresponding rule.
 The remaining bits are padding and can be of any size

 # SCHC Compression for IPv6 and UDP headers